 What is an Auto Loan?
 3 MVP Terms to Note

-The average new car loan falls at $37,000.
-But what does that really mean?
+As of the end of 2022, the average loan amount financed for a new vehicle increased to $41,445.
+But what does that huge number really mean?
 Understanding "what is an auto loan" starts with a basic definition and three key terms to make sure you're getting a good deal.